-- Have trained at least 1 workshop per year
+Have trained at least one workshop per year

-- Have attended a refresher Facility Trainer workshop run by an AROC Master Trainer at least every 4 years
+  - Have attended a refresher Facility Trainer workshop run by an AROC Master Trainer at least every four years

-- Submit to AROC the Workshop Evaluation forms completed by participants after each workshop (as per the Facility Trainer User Manual)
+  - Submit to AROC the Workshop Evaluation forms completed by participants after each workshop (as per the Facility

+  Trainer User Manual)

   There are a limited number of Master Trainer positions.
-If a vacancy arises, AROC seeks expressions of interest from suitably qualified people to fill the vacancy.
-Master Trainers are contracted to AROC and train outside their facility for payment, but within their facility in their normal paid time (i.e. not as an independent contractor).
-Master Trainers train in all facilities (public and private) and they conduct both the workshops for clinicians and the Facility Trainer workshops.
+If a vacancy arises, AROC seeks expressions of interest from

+  suitably qualified people to fill the vacancy.
+Master Trainers are contracted to AROC and train outside their facility

+  for payment, but within their facility in their normal paid time (i.e. not as an independent contractor).
+Master

+  Trainers train in all facilities (public and private) and they conduct both the workshops for clinicians and the

+  Facility Trainer workshops.